wp-plugins/eshop/trunk/readme.txt

 == Changelog ==

+Version 6.2.2

+* *fixed* 	Tax not calculating correctly for shipping methods 1-3 - __if you are using Sales Tax, please upgrade asap__
+* *fixed* 	Shipping method 4, not saving correct shipping on error in checkout
+* *fixed* 	fixed eshop details, class name appeared twice + missing information for shipping by weight
+* *fixed* 	missing information for shipping by weight
+* *fixed* 	apply_filters for the_title
+* *fixed* 	error in add cart
+* *fixed* 	scalar value as an array error
+* *fixed* 	product widget issue not showing correct amount.
+* *fixed* 	checkout nor picking up saved State/County/Province
+* *fixed* 	minor error with new dashboard stats
+* *fixed* 	dates now hopefully picking up correct timezone.
+* *updated* 	CSS when using the image button for the add to cart.
+* *updated* 	Dashboard widgets.
+* *updated* 	Link to order in admin email
+* *added*  	Link to user on the orders page (if they signed up/signed in at time of order)
+* *added* 	extras to the downloads shortcode - ability to set content and image type icons(via images='yes')
+* *added* 	filter to discounts.
+* *added* 	Hide Appearance > erShop page if theme has an eshop.css

 Version 6.2.1

 * *fixed* 	some orders were not saved to the database correctly, this fixes it, but is not backwards compatible. (only affect those whose table prefix was not the default)
 * *fixed* 	issue with discount codes on the checkout
 * *fixed* 	issue with checkout and fields losing their value on error
 * *fixed* 	checkout required fields for shipping method 4
 * *added* 	missing spans to checkout fields for styling

 Version 6.2.0